Kyuunex/Youmu/README.md

 ## Installation Instructions

-1. Unpack files
+1. Install git.
-2. Install git.
+2. Clone this repo using this command git clone https://github.com/Kyuunex/Youmu.git
 3. Install `python 3.6.7` or newer
 4. Install `discord.py rewrite library` using this command `python -m pip install -U discord.py[voice]` for Windows and `python3 -m pip install -U discord.py[voice]` for Linux.
 5. Install `feedparser` and `pycountry` using this command `pip install <package name>`. (`pip3` on linux)